 Stephanie Hunter is a Personal Futures Planning facilitator, Oregon Intervention Systems Trainer, and Behavior Specialist with Opportunity Foundation.
 She is also a CODSN Board Member, and 2008 graduate of Oregon’s Partners in Policymaking.

 Prior to moving to Central Oregon she lived in Portland and worked statewide as a behavior specialist and workshop trainer with OTAC.
-In her “free time” she was actively involved on many diverse committees, advocacy groups, and PTA’s focused on improving outcomes in special education and ending the school to prison pipeline that disproportionately impacts students of color primarily, as well as students with disabilities, and students with mental health needs.
+In her “free time” she was actively involved on many diverse committees, advocacy groups, and Parent/Teacher Associations, focused on improving outcomes in special education and ending the school to prison pipeline that disproportionately impacts students of color primarily, as well as students with disabilities, and students with mental health needs.
 Stephanie’s professional and advocacy experience has not taught her nearly as much as her daughter, who is starting to direct her own IEP services in middle school.

 The OTAC Board of Directors is expanding and actively seeking new members.
 If you are interested in getting more information about serving on OTAC’s Board, please contact the Executive Director, Paula Boga.